clod81/better_call_redis/README.md

 [![Build Status](https://api.travis-ci.org/clod81/better_call_redis.svg)](http://travis-ci.org/clod81/better_call_redis)

-Active Record Callback that pushes notification of creation or deletion to a Redis channel.
-Redis pushes a message (notification) to a channel with a configurable namespace when an active record entry is created or deleted.
+Active Record Callback that pushes a notification on a Redis channel when an active record model is created or deleted.

 ## Installation